cappuccino6/md-react-loader/README.md

 }
 ```

-But i must remind you that, you need babel loader to compile the target file as a common js file
+I must remind you that, you need babel loader to compile the target file as a common js file

 ```js
 {